donalthurley/articles/bitcoin.md

 What we do know is that Proof of Work is causing unnecessary pollution to our environment.
 We wouldn't allow this in any other industry.
 So WHY should we tolerate it in the IT industry?

 Eliminating this unecessary environmental cost would be a great first step forward in our struggle with climate change.
-I think it is crucial that the US and EU regulatory bodies, and all other regulatory bodies around the world act quickly now and ban Proof of Work wherever it is used in crypto currency platforms.
+I think the time is now right for the US and EU regulatory bodies, and other regulatory bodies around the world to ban Proof of Work wherever it is used in cryptocurrency platforms.

 [1] Lex Fridman.
 "Lex Fridman Podcast and other videos."\
 https://www.youtube.com/user/lexfridman